Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Methods

 \subsection{Creating the Dataset}

-In this study we focus on only room-temperature data for $\kappaL$, since values for other temperatures are even scarcer.
-However, we note that an explicit temperature dependence can be straightforwardly included using multi-task SISSO~\cite{Ouyang2019, Foppa2021}, and it is at least partially included via, the anharmonicity factor, $\sigmaA$~\cite{Knoop2020} (see below for more details).
-For~$\kappaRT$, we have compiled a list of seventy-five materials from the literature, whose thermal conductivity has been experimentally measured~\cite{Morelli,Slack1962,Martin1972,Takahashi1980,Turkes1980a,Gerlich1982,WILLIAMS1984,Valeri-Gil1993,Morelli1995,Hohl1999,Young1999,Li2003,Kawaharada2004,Villora2008,Toher2014b,Lu2015,Huang2016,Pantian2017,Chen2019b}.
-This list was curated from an initial set of over 100 materials, from which we removed all materials that are either thermodynamically unstable or are electrical conductors.
+In this study we focus on only room-temperature data for $\kappa_\mathrm{L}$, since values for other temperatures are even scarcer.
+However, we note that an explicit temperature dependence can be straightforwardly included using multi-task SISSO~\cite{Ouyang2019}, and it is at least partially included via, the anharmonicity factor, $\sigma^\mathrm{A}$~\cite{Knoop2020} (see below for more details).
+For~$\kappa_\mathrm{L}\left(\mathrm{300~K}\right)$, we have compiled a list of seventy-five materials from the literature (see Supplementary Table~\ref{tab:si_kappa_exp} for complete list with references), whose thermal conductivity has been experimentally measured.
+This list was curated from an initial set of over 100 materials, from which we removed all samples that are either thermodynamically unstable or are electrical conductors.
 This list of materials covers a diverse set of fourteen different binary and ternary crystal structure prototypes~\cite{Hicks2021,Mehl2017,Hicks2018}.

 With respect to the primary features, $\hat{\Phi}_0$, compound specific properties are provided for each material.
 All primary features can be roughly categorized in two classes: Structural parameters that describe the equilibrium structure and dynamical parameters that characterize the nuclear motion.
-For the latter case, both harmonic properties and anharmonic have been taken into account.
-As shown in Supplementary Note 3, additional features, such as the parameters entering the Slack model, i.e., $\gamma$, $\Theta_\mathrm{a}$, and $V_\mathrm{a}$, can be included.
-However, these features not benefit the model and when included only $V_\mathrm{a}$, and not $\gamma$ or $\Theta_\mathrm{a}$ are selected.
+For the latter case, both harmonic and anharmonic properties have been taken into account.
+As shown in~\ref{sec:si_slack_training}, additional features, such as the parameters entering the Slack model, i.e., $\gamma$, $\Theta_\mathrm{a}$, and $V_\mathrm{a}$, can be included.
+However, these features do not benefit the model and when included only $V_\mathrm{a}$, and not $\gamma$ or $\Theta_\mathrm{a}$ are selected.
 For a complete list of all primary features, and their definitions refer to Table~\ref{tab:Primary Features}.